metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ### OCI Mirror

-The [OCI Mirror](https://github.com/metal-stack/oci-mirror) is a new application which acts as a scheduled job which pulls a given list of container images and pushes them to a private registry.
+The [OCI Mirror](https://github.com/metal-stack/oci-mirror) is a new application which acts as a scheduled job which pulls a given list of container images and pushes them to a private registry (which will then serve as the private registry mirror).
 The detailed description can be read on the project website.

 ## Related Pull Requests